-The high strength structural bolts for this project are required to have verification testing in accordance with SCNZ Steel Advisor MAT1010.
-Provide documentation and a ‘Supplier Declaration of Conformity’ as defined in Steel Advisor MAT1010.

 4.8.3.4 Footing Bolts

 Provide documentation demonstrating compliance to the relevant Standard (refer Section 5.10) prior to delivery of footing bolts to site.
 Footing bolts delivered to site without complete documentation shall be rejected.

 The high strength threaded rod for this project are required to have verification testing in accordance with SCNZ Steel Advisor MAT1011.
 Provide documentation and a ‘Supplier Declaration of Conformity’ as defined in Steel Advisor MAT1011.